 - Pull off the paste with several quick jerks in the direction of hair growth.

 - You can reuse the piece of sugar paste until it becomes too weak to be effective.
 Then take a new portion of paste from your pan.
-It takes a little practice at first, but you will catch on pretty quickly.
+It takes a little practice at first, but you will catch on quickly.

 Tip: If you have prepared too much of the sugaring paste, you don’t need to throw the rest away.
 Pack it in an airtight container and put it in the fridge.
 It will keep for several weeks.